EvoACC/EvoACC/README.md

+#EvoACC
+This is an artefact to accompany the "EvoACC: Software Parallelisation through theAutomatic Generation of OpenACC Directives" paper by Justyna Petke and Sandy Brownlee, submitted to the SSBSE 2020 RENE track.

+This repository contains: EvoACC source code and experiment on the SNU-NPB benchmarks

---- Setup and running the tool ---
+## Setup and running the tool

 To setup the tool please execute 'setup.bsh'